I Want to Get My 10k Time Down to 36 Minutes

 10k in 36 minutes

 What was happening in your race is the following: a 10k race gets run at a speed faster than tempo pace.
-Tempo pace is also known as lactic acid threshold pace.
+Tempo pace is also known as lactate threshold pace.
 This is the pace at which your body can just about get rid of the lactic acid building up in your muscles.

 When you run faster than tempo pace, the lactic acid starts building up in your legs.
 Run too fast and the lactic acid builds up too quickly.
 And that's exactly what happened to you.